JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 **Equipment list and cost.**
 In addition to the [modem][modem], [nighthawk router][nighthawk], and [pi][pi4-kit]
-  already listed, I used two wireless dongles from ALFA networks:
+  already listed, I used two wireless dongles from ALFA networks.
+Including all components, the cost is around $408.

 * [AWUS036ACH][alfa5] for 5 GHz ($60)
 * [AWUS036NEH][alfa2] for 2.4 GHz ($33)

 **Technical implementation.**

-The 5 GHz required me to install the driver from this [aircrack-ng][alfa5-driver] repo.
+The 5 GHz dongle required me to install the driver from this [aircrack-ng][alfa5-driver] repo.
 ```
 sudo apt-get install dkms
 git clone git@github.com:aircrack-ng/rtl8812au.git